 NUR 2211.
 NURSING REVIEW I. Nursing Review I focuses on the review and reinforcement of essential nursing content introduced in NUR 1119 and NUR 1129.
 Study techniques to aid in mastery of nursing content are explored.
 Test taking skills and nursing content are reviewed through the use of computer based multiple choice testing.
+1 Semester Credit Hour: Lecture, 1 hr.

 NUR 2221.
 NURSING REVIEW II.
 Nursing Review II focuses on the review and reinforcement of essential nursing content introduced in NUR 1119, NUR 1129, NUR 2119, and NUR 2120.
 Study techniques to aid in mastery of nursing content are explored.
 Test taking skills and nursing content are reviewed through the use of computer based multiple choice testing.
 1 Semester Credit Hour: Lecture 1 hr.